- About Us

 - Parent’s Corner

 The Holy Name Society is a Confraternity of the Catholic Church.
 Our primary purpose is to promote love, honor, and respect for the HOLY NAME OF JESUS.
 We believe that whenever the name of JESUS is spoken, a prayer is made to implore God’s saving power.
-God has given each of us a word which we can do wonders for Him, ourselves, and our world.
+God has given each of us the word of Jesus to do wonders for Him, ourselves, and our world.
 The Society’s members represent Catholic values and keep them alive by living according to the Holy Name Pledge.

 Membership in the Holy Name Society is open to all Catholics, men and women, lay, clergy, and religious over the age of 18.
 They must be firm believers in all that the Catholic Church believes and teaches and put these teachings into practice in their daily lives.